 B i o g r a p h y

-Joel Sandelson has recently enjoyed success at several major conducting competitions.
-He has been selected both as a winner designate of the inaugural International Conducting Competition Rotterdam and as a finalist of the Salzburg Festival’s Herbert von Karajan Young Conductors Award after working with Sinfonia Rotterdam and the Mozarteum Orchestra respectively.
-As a result he will perform with the Camerata Salzburg in August 2021 and work with four major Dutch orchestras including the Rotterdam Philharmonic in 2022.
+Joel Sandelson has recently enjoyed success at several international conducting competitions.
+He has been selected both as a winner designate of the inaugural International Conducting Competition Rotterdam, and as a finalist of the Salzburg Festival’s Herbert von Karajan Young Conductors Award after working with the Salzburg Mozarteum Orchestra.
+As a result, he will perform with the Camerata Salzburg in August 2021 and work with four major Dutch orchestras including the Rotterdam Philharmonic in 2022.
 He also reached the semifinal of the Malko Competition 2021 and won third prize at the Siemens-Hallé International Conductors Competition in 2020.

 Joel recently completed two years as Assistant Conductor to Thomas Dausgaard at the BBC Scottish Symphony Orchestra and Leverhulme Fellow at the Royal Conservatoire of Scotland.
 He is founder and director of the London-based period instrument orchestra Wond’rous Machine, with whom he has made recent debuts at the Southbank Centre and St John’s Smith Square.
 In various settings, he has worked with orchestras including the Danish National Symphony Orchestra, BBC National Orchestra of Wales, Cincinnati Symphony Orchestra, Jacksonville Symphony, Hallé, Royal Scottish National Orchestra, Scottish Chamber Orchestra, Scottish Opera, Sofia Philharmonic Orchestra, Stavanger Symphony Orchestra and Orchestra of St John’s.
 He has assisted conductors including Sir Mark Elder, Edward Gardner, Trevor Pinnock and Yan Pascal Tortelier.